TuneMatic technical notes from actual emails received and responded to (updated 09/20/2023)

-Using the TuneMatic with the Scorpion SA680 in a fixed (base) location:
+Using the TuneMatic with the Scorpion antenna in a fixed (base) location:

 - When using the Tunematic with a Scorpion antenna, the slow speed voltage pot MUST be turned up almost fully clockwise.
 That will provide enough voltage to drive the motor correctly at slow speed.

 - Bumping the supply voltage up from 13.8 to about 15 volts is also helpful.
 This will kick the slow speed voltage up to about 10v.

 - The higher slow speed voltage may result in some slow-speed operations moving a little too fast for the Tunematic.
 If this happens, the pot can be lowered just slightly to see if that helps, but do so carefully so as not to go too low.
-I would suggest lowering it no more than about a half a volt at a time – the voltage can be measured across the motor drive FETs while pressing the up or down button in slow mode.
+To avoid errors, you want to adjust the speed control so that the sun symbol on the remote flashes NO LESS THAN one flash per second while in slow speed mode.

 ATAS antenna use

 TuneMatic products operate with a feedback sensor, in the form of a reed switch and rotating magnet for accurate tuning and memorization.
 Since the ATAS antenna does not contain this type of sensor, it will not operate with the TuneMatic.
 In addition, the ATAS antenna uses a stepped voltage on the coax line to change direction, whereas the TuneMatic uses a floating set of wires on a bi-directional motor, which reverses by changing polarity on the motor leads.
 Since the ATAS antenna does not work with bi-directional power, and has no feedback, it is recommended to use the TuneMatic ATA1 controller if you want to control an ATAS antenna.
 However, automatic tuning is not a feature that the ATA1 supports.

 The ATAS antenna is specifically designed to work with the Yaesu rigs only, and are not designed to work with any other radio.
 TuneMatic will operate with a wide variety of radios, but only with screwdriver antennas with the proper connections to the motor.